 For nutritional profiles on specific nuts, check out Helium.

 Perfect for when you’re “on the go,” these freeze dried snacks with absolutely nothing added provide a nutritious alternative to portable junk food.
 My friend Cindy calls them her answer to Cheerios.
 Organic varieties available: apples, bananas, blueberries, cherries, mango, peaches, raspberries, strawberries, carrots, corn, peas and tomatoes.

 Nutrition Facts: Check their nutrition page for a breakdown on each specific product.

 Nutrition Facts: Katie calls kelp “help help,” and she’s right.
 Sea vegetables “offer the broadest range of minerals of any food . . . are an excellent source of iodine [which supports healthy thyroid function] and vitamin K, a very good source of the B-vitamin folate, and magnesium, and a good source of iron and calcium, and the B-vitamins riboflavin and pantothenic acid.
 In addition, sea vegetables contain good amounts of lignans, plant compounds with cancer-protective properties.”
 I like Maine Coast Sea Vegetables brand because they dry at low temperatures to keep enzymes active.

 Recipe at The Nourishing Gourmet.
 I use half the amount of juice called for in this recipe (substituting with water) to cut down on the sugar.

 Nutrition Facts: I’m actually not sure about this recipe.
-There is conflicting info out there about the quality of commercially available gelatin.
+There is conflicting info out there about the quality of commercially available gelatin (UPDATE: Click here for grassfed gelatin).
 Still, it’s better than cookies ; – )